 - Have one person serve food with single-use options, like plastic utensils.

 If you’ll be attending a celebration with people outside of your household, the CDC recommends the following:

 - Consider bringing your own food, drinks, plates, cups, and utensils.

 - Wear a mask and safely store your mask while eating and drinking.

 - Avoid areas where food is being prepared.

 - Use single-use options, like salad dressing and condiment packets, and disposable items like food containers, plates, and utensils.

 Communication is key, and as debates continue to rage across the country over mask-wearing, we must communicate with our loved ones about whether or not it is safe to get together for Thanksgiving.
 Start having those tough conversations now, and remember to avoid making judgments.
 Everyone’s comfort level is different, valid, and should always be respected.
 As long as we’re having conversations with our loved ones about what we are and are not comfortable with, we can help ensure a safer holiday season.

-Thanksgiving isn’t always celebrations for everyone.
+Thanksgiving isn’t always a celebration for everyone.
 We understand that the holidays can be a hard time for people, especially this year.
 As always, Jefferson Center’s Colorado Spirit Team is here for you.
 Offering free and confidential support, we can help you with counseling tips and strategies to cope successfully and referrals to additional mental health resources.
 Call us if you need to talk at 720-731-4689

 If you or someone you know is in a crisis, please call 1-844-493-8255 or visit our 24/7 crisis walk-in center at 4643 Wadsworth Blvd, Wheat Ridge, CO 80033.